uclnlp/jack/Understanding_Jack_the_Reader.md

 ##### Implementing the Input module

 1. Implement the `setup_from_data()` method.
-  - To make things easier you can use the predefined `pipeline()` methods that do tokenization, and vocabulary creating etc
+  - To make things easier you can use the predefined `pipeline()` methods that do tokenization, and vocabulary creating etc. For a more detailed overview of the components of this preprocessing pipeline see the section **Low-level Preprocessing Component Description** at the end of this file
   - Save your vocabulary to a member variable so that it can be accessed during `dataset_generator()`.
   - Make sure your method has the correct preprocessing behavior for both training set and development set, that is save the relevant vocabularies relevant for both training and test set.
 Note that order of labels can be different from train and dev set, thus save the word2index mappings for your labels.
 This is a common error during this step.
 2. Implement the `dataset_generator()` method: